-The Kansas Board of Regents and Kansas State Department of Education have developed a targeting plan to select on-site reviews for civil rights compliance in career and technical education programs.
-The Office of Career and Technical Education at the Kansas Board of Regents is responsible for monitoring subrecipients to ensure compliance.
+The Office of Career Technical Education at the Kansas Board of Regents is responsible for monitoring subrecipients to ensure compliance.
+The Kansas Board of Regents has developed a targeting plan to select on-site reviews for civil rights compliance in career and technical education programs.